truefoundry/cognita/README.md

 1. The chunks are **embedded** using models like `text-ada-002` on TrueFoundry's LLM Gateway
 1. The embedded chunks are put into VectorDB with auto generated and provided metadata

-## Question-Answering using API Server:
+## ❓Question-Answering using API Server:

 1. Users sends a request with their query